 As always, we welcome abstracts on any subject with a connection to semiotics (both theoretical and applied), not solely those inspired by this year’s theme.
 We encourage you to reach out to your semiotically-inclined colleagues by organizing thematic sessions or panels, as well as submitting individual papers and posters.
 Our Society is interdisciplinary and international, and we welcome voices from all communities, especially this year from our Central and South American colleagues.
 We intend to reserve panel slots specifically for papers from non-English speakers, although the official language of the conference is English.

 Please visit EasyChair at https://easychair.org/conferences/?conf=2017ssa to submit your abstract or proposal for panels and poster sessions.
 If you have any problems accessing the website, please contact us.
 (Note to our non-English speakers: while papers may be submitted in your native language, all abstracts must be submitted in English.)
 Because of the anticipated larger than normal participation this year, we encourage early submissions.
-The deadline for submissions is May 31, 2017.
+The deadline for submissions has been extended to July 15, 2017.
 Please include the following information in your submission: